jeshsy/usaCitiesJSON/README.md

 #### Make sure that there is an empty line at the end of the readfile otherwise you get an empty array at the end of the JSON

 1. run `node usaCitiesJSON.js`
+for Mac users run `node usaCitiesJSONmacOS.js` courtesy of @mixelpixel.
 2. `node usaCitiesJSON.js`
 can optionally take 2 extra arguments in the command line.
 3. `node usaCitiesJSON.js readfile writefile`